-- Have an operating base within the district. - Make sure that all of their drivers are licensed by Selby District Council. - Make sure that their premises are sanctioned by the Council, including any planning permission required for the site. - Make sure that all vehicles in the fleet are licensed. - Prevent defective or unsafe vehicles from being used, even if licensed. - Familiarise themselves with this policy. - Ensure that any of their staff who has access to data have a basic DBS check, renewed every 3 years and keep a record of this. - Maintain a register of all staff that will be taking bookings - Inform the Council in writing of any changes to the detail of their licence within 23 days of the change being made, including changes to - - The operator's own contact details, home address or business premises - If the Council offices are closed during the 2/2 day period to report, please email: licensing@selby.gov.uk or put in writing. - Operators must always and only use the trading name registered on the licence for business purposes such as bookings and advertising.
+- Have an operating base within the district. - Make sure that all of their drivers are licensed by Selby District Council. - Make sure that their premises are sanctioned by the Council, including any planning permission required for the site. - Make sure that all vehicles in the fleet are licensed. - Prevent defective or unsafe vehicles from being used, even if licensed. - Familiarise themselves with this policy. - Ensure that any of their staff who has access to data have a basic DBS check, renewed every 3 years and keep a record of this. - Inform the Council in writing of any changes to the detail of their licence within 3 days of the change being made, including changes to - - o The operator's own contact details, home address or business premises - If the Council offices are closed during the 3 day period to report please email: licensing@selby.gov.uk or put in writing. - Operators must always and only use the trading name registered on the licence for business purposes such as bookings and advertising.